New York Mesothelioma Cases and Statistics: 2026 Update

 - Power plant workers across the state

-Consistent with national trends, approximately 80% of New York mesothelioma diagnoses occur in people aged 60 and older, reflecting the 20 to 60-year latency period between exposure and diagnosis.
+Consistent with national trends, the majority of New York mesothelioma diagnoses occur in people aged 60 and older, reflecting the 20 to 60-year latency period between exposure and diagnosis.
 The 9/11 cohort may shift this profile as exposed individuals age into peak diagnosis years.
 Veterans across all service branches also represent a significant portion of New York’s case volume, particularly those who served at the Brooklyn Navy Yard and other military installations.

 New York has a three-year statute of limitations for personal injury claims, running from the date of diagnosis.
 Wrongful death claims must be filed within two years of the date of death.
 People with 9/11-related mesothelioma may also be eligible for the WTC Victim Compensation Fund, which operates on a separate timeline.